Naushink27/DevTinder/HomeWork.md

 - We have created a userAuth and write inside profile and sendConnectionRequest API.
 - ExpiresIn for the expiry of jwt .
+- Mongoose method for JWT and password.

+- Listed all the API we require for our application.